mrled/progfiguration/docs/src/user-reference/progfigsite/rootmembers.rst

     :class:`progfiguration.inventory.storeimpl.agesecrets.AgeSecretStore`

 ``mint_version()``
-    a function that takes no arguments and returns a valid pip version number.
+    A function that takes no arguments and returns a valid pip version number.

     This function should return a **new** version number, suitable for the next build of the pacakge.